sloshy/dumb-sync/README.md

 A single comparison can be set for each sync configuration, unlike transformations or cleanup transformations.
 This single script will be ran if defined, and its return value must be either `missing`, `current`, or `updated` for every file in the output directory.
+For the `current` case, it actually needs to be specified as `current <remote_file_name>`, where `<remote_file_name>` is the name of the file you are deriving your final, local file from after all your transformations.
+This is so that the sync script can explicitly exclude this file from sync.

 If a comparison is not specified, only removing nonexistent files is taken into account if specified, so be sure to specify a comparison if your local output directory is likely not a 1:1 match to your remote folder.